oracle-livelabs/database/oci-adb-iam/introduction/introduction.md

 ### Why use Identity and Access Management with Autonomous Database

-Autonomous Databases (ADB) can end up with a lot of users.
-There are some that have 200 users interacting with the database.
-That is a lot to try to maintain.
-With OCI Identity and Access Management (IAM), you can use the power of Groups and Users withing IAM connected to the power of Schemas and Roles within ADB.
-The Roles and Schemas will grant privileges within ADB.
-If you then map Groups to these roles and schemas, you can now add Users to those groups within IAM and grant them the privileges they need to do their work.
-It will make both assignment and sign on for users who are already logged into the cloud much easier.
-It also helps improve security as you can simply remove a user from the cloud, removing them from the database as well.
+Managing users on a database-by-database basis is cumbersome, especially when working with a large number of databases.
+It can lead to mistakes where database user accounts exist long after the user has left the organization.
+Integrating database users with Oracle Identity and Access Management (IAM) is a quick and easy way to simplify user management across multiple ADBs and improve security.

 ### About this Workshop

 In this workshop, you will:
+* Provision an Autonomus Database
 * Enable and use OCI IAM as the identity provider for Autonomous Database.

-Estimated Workshop Time: -- hours -- minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)
+* Use IAM credentials to access and interact with the database as different users

+Estimated Workshop Time: -- 1 hour -- 0 min

 *You may add an option video, using this format: [](youtube:YouTube video id)*